 Your driving record includes:

 If you go to court for a driving offence and the magistrate finds you guilty, your driving record may influence the sentence you are given.

-If you want to get a copy of your driving record, go to the 'myRTA' section of the
+If you want to get a copy of your driving record, you can request one from Service NSW.

 Your criminal record includes a list of all criminal offences where you have pleaded guilty or been found guilty and convicted by a Magistrate.
 It also includes serious traffic offences such as:

 When a court finds you guilty, it must make a decision about your penalty or sentence.
 Before making a decision, the prosecutor will hand up (give to) the magistrate a copy of your criminal record and/or driving records.
 The magistrate will use these to decide on a suitable penalty.

 Check with the prosecutor whether they are handing up your criminal record or your criminal history.
 They can hand up your criminal record but should not hand up your criminal history (unless the court is making a decision on a bail application).
 If the magistrate sees your criminal history they may be more likely to give you a more serious penalty.
 Before the document is handed up (given to) to the magistrate, you should make sure it only includes offences you were found guilty of.
 If the prosecutor has handed up the wrong document, ask them to change it.
 Only raise an objection if they insist on handing up the wrong document.

 A criminal history is a list of all offences you have been to court for, including all offences where:

 A criminal history will also list any apprehended violence orders and warrants.
 The prosecutor will usually hand up (give to) the magistrate a copy of your criminal history if you are applying for bail or a change in bail conditions.